linto-ai/documentation-website/docs/infra.md

 A good design pattern for highly available applications is to deploy the application as a container on a Docker Swarm cluster with persistent storage provided by GlusterFS.
 GlusterFS is a fast shared filesystem that can keep the container volume in sync between multiple nodes of the Docker Swarm cluster.
 In the event a node dies, Docker Swarm will spin up the container on another node.
 GlusterFS will ensure the container has access to the same data when it comes up.

-In our case, [LinTO-Platform-STT-Service-Manager service]() will need read / write access on a shared folder made available on every node of your cluster for AI models used by the [LinTO-STT-Services].
+In our case, [LinTO-Platform-STT-Service-Manager](services/manager) will need read / write access on a shared folder made available on every node of your cluster for AI models used by the [LinTO-STT-Services](services/services).
 In this tutorial we will use a GlusterFS share folder

 ### Create directories for GlusterFS storage